DannyBen/rush-cli/README.md

 Package Commands:
-  get       Install a package (default) undo      Uninstall a package info      Show information about a package list      Show packages in one or all repositories search    Search in package names and info files
+  get       Install a package (default) undo      Uninstall a package snatch    Install a package from a remote repo info      Show information about a package list      Show packages in one or all repositories search    Search in package names and info files